17 Ways to Reduce Stock Option Taxes

 The below list is a compilation of 17 different methods:

-If you hold employee stock options or restricted shares in a private company funded by institutional venture capital, feel free to contact us at the Employee Stock Option Fund for more information on how we can assist you.
+If you hold employee stock options or restricted shares in a private company funded by institutional venture capital, feel free to contact us at ESO Fund for more information on how we can assist you.
 By doing so, you can not only avoid the risks associated with investing directly in a startup but possibly improve your taxes as well.
 For specific tax related support related to stock option exercises, please contact Scott Chou.

-Check out ESO's AMT Calculator to help determine your AMT liability.
+Check out ESO Fund's AMT Calculator to help determine your AMT liability.
 For help funding exercise related taxes, check out how ESO Fund can cover your taxes risk-free.

 Frequently Asked Questions